-Baking soda makes the cookies more chewy and crispy compared to using baking powder.
-You can see the difference between cookies made with baking soda and powder in this helpful article by Handle the Heat.
+Baking soda makes the cookies chewier and crispier compared to cookies using baking powder.
+You can see the difference in this helpful article by Handle the Heat.

 A complete list of ingredients, quantities and instructions are in the gray recipe card at the bottom of this post.

-To make crispy and chewy cookies, I'd strongly recommend removing as much moisture as possible from your pumpkin puree.
-You can do this by:
+For chewier cookies, I recommend removing as much liquid as possible from your pumpkin puree.

-- Patting the pumpkin puree with disposable paper towels.
+- Blot the pumpkin puree with disposable paper towels (pictured).

 Shaping and baking the cookies

-These pumpkin cookies have a little more moisture than regular chocolate chip cookies so it's important to store them in an airtight container.
-Like all cookies, these will soften over time!
+The pumpkin content in these cookies helps keeps them soft for days.
+They are a little softer than classic vegan chocolate chip cookies so, it's important to store them in an airtight container.

 - pecans or walnuts for crunch

-- pumpkin seeds or oatmeal for healthier pumpkin chocolate chip cookies
+- pumpkin seeds or rolled oats for healthier pumpkin chocolate chip cookies

 - orange zest for a little kick